eyoon1131/CS163-Projects-2024Fall-Group24/_posts/2024-12-03-team24-super-resolution.md

 ![HAT_Metrics]({{ '/assets/images/team24/metrics_hat.png' | relative_url }})
 <!-- {: style="width: 600px; max-width: 100%;"} -->
 *Fig 8.
-PSNR and SSIM metrics of various SR models on the Set5 testing dataset* [3].
+PSNR and SSIM metrics of various SR models on various testing datasets* [3].

 The two left-most columns give the PSNR and SSIM scores on the Set5 dataset.
 Of note are SwinIR’s scores of 32.92 and 0.9044 at the top and HAT’s scores at the bottom.
 The HAT models listed differ only in size and pre-training strategy.
 These show a marked improvement over SwinIR by every HAT model, with the best model giving an improvement of 0.38 dB in PSNR and 0.0039 in SSIM.
 Additionally, both of these models show a drastic improvement over SRCNN.